The 2021 Regional Telecommunications Review is now completed.

 Every three years the Regional Telecommunications Independent Review Committee is appointed to conduct the review.
 Committee reports are important in setting the regional communications policy agenda in the following years.

 The 2021 Committee was announced by the then Minister for Regional Health, Regional Communications and Local Government the Hon Mark Coulton MP on 2 June 2021.
-The Review will be held from June to December.
+The Review was held from June to December.
 The five members appointed to the Committee were the Hon Luke Hartsuyker (Chair), Ms Kristy Sparrow (Deputy Chair), Ms Sue Middleton, Professor Hugh Bradlow and Mr Michael Cosgrave.

-The Review will examine the adequacy of telecommunications services in regional, rural and remote Australia.
-It will also consider particular issues identified in the Terms of Reference, including the impact of Government policies and programs, insights from COVID-19, emerging technologies, service reliability, regional development, and improving coordination between tiers of government.
+The 2021 Review examined the adequacy of telecommunications services in regional, rural and remote Australia.
+It also considered particular issues identified in the Terms of Reference, including the impact of Government policies and programs, insights from the COVID-19 pandemic, emerging technologies, service reliability, regional development, and improving coordination between tiers of government.

-The Committee is established and conducts its review under Part 9B of the Telecommunications (Consumer Protection and Service Standards) Act 1999.
+The Committee was established and conducted its review under Part 9B of the Telecommunications (Consumer Protection and Service Standards) Act 1999.

 Information about past reviews can be found at Regional Telecommunications Review.